GoogleCloudPlatform/cpp-samples/getting-started/README.md

 ### Use `gcloud` to send an indexing request

-This will request indexing some public data, the prefix contains less than 300 objects:
+This will request indexing some public data.
+The prefix contains less than 300 objects:

 ```sh
 gcloud pubsub topics publish gcs-indexing-requests \